nvkien-hsu/Pass-Custom-Object/README.md

 Pass-Custom-Object
 ==================

-pass custom object by intent in android
+transfer custom object by intent in android